Aphrodite Rhithymnia: Description

 The statue is made of white marble, and with a height of 160 cm it is life-sized.
 The statue is well preserved, with only its right arm below the elbow missing.
 The head, which had been previously broken off, has been reattached to the neck.

 Aphrodite stands on a low rectangular base, her left leg firm and supporting her weight while the right leg is relaxed and loosely bent, a posture common in statues known as contrapposto.
 Her right foot is stepping on the back of a duck, which turns around to bite her long chiton.
 Aphrodite's garment appears almost transparent, as if it is wet, and outlines her body.
 It then slips casually off the goddess's left shoulder, exposing her left breast.
 Her hair is richly tressed in an "Apollo's knot", while long curls fall elegantly over her shoulders, thus accentuating her serene and beautiful face.
+Both of her arms are hanging low, and the left hand holds a fold of the mantle in front of her thigh.

 This Roman sculpture is a copy of an original Greek type, now lost.
+The copy seems to have adapted only the drapery of the original; the head is similar to that of the Venus de' Medici.
 The resemblance to the Venus Genetrix type has also been noted.